-Proposed site: Mid c hannel Waitata Baseline Comment Rating Agree with rating 🗸 Natural Science Baseline: Disagree re statement 'Includes aspects of modified land use on surrounding areas including forestry, pastoral use, indicative of working Landscape'.
+Comment Rating Agree with rating Natural Science Baseline: Disagree re statement 'Includes aspects of modified land use on surrounding areas Low x including forestry, pastoral use, indicative of working Landscape'.
 Lowering the natural science values because of the distant terrestrial /marine modifications indicates that this site does not fit the methodology process.
 The site is well off shore and away from coastal margins.
 One may as well say that marine farming at Ngamahau affects marine values at Tipi Bay given the relative distances from the shore.
-Or that Clay Point and Te Pangu and Motukina Point will affect the terrestrial values of Tio Point Do not agree with Very low marine rating although I cannot tell what part benthic values play in overall rating compared to marine abiotic values.
-I would rate the site as High-Moderate Perceptual/ Sensory Baseline: Very high sense of remoteness and high visual amenity values Very high ✓ Site Associative Baseline: There is not enough information on wider values due to other expert information not being available Moderate ✓ OVERALL RATING Natural character baseline As noted above, I think the methodology has not adequately considered with the values of this site.
+Or that Clay Point and Te Pangu and Motukina Point will affect the terrestrial values of Tio Point I consider this to be at least Moderate if not Moderate -High given the undeveloped nature of Waitata Reach waterscape.
+Hudson: The reference to marine farms and terrestrial modifications under Marine Ecology has been moved to the Perceptual column, as it is agreed that the influence of these on natural science values at the site is minimal.
+The modifications have more of a perceptual influence at the site.
+Assessment of the marine ecology rating was based on benthic information provided, and consideration that the Sound has been modified in the past by dredging.
+Do not agree with Very low marine rating although I cannot tell what part benthic values play in overall rating compared to marine abiotic values.
+I would rate the site as High-Moderate or High Hudson: The rating is based on the benthic information provided which identified no special benthic features, and takes into account that Pelorus Sound has been modified in the past by dredging.
+Marine Natural Science does not include perceptual values, such as waterscape.
+Perceptual/ Sensory Baseline: Very high sense of remoteness and high visual amenity values Very high ✓ Site Associative There is not enough information on wider values Baseline: due to other expert information not being Moderate 🗸 available OVERALL RATING Natural character As noted above, I think the methodology has not Moderate x baseline adequately considered with the values of this site.
 I consider the Natural Character to be High.
+Hudson response: Under the recent model developed by Boffa Miskell (and discussed under the heading "Assessment Process" at the start of the Hudson Review), natural science factors are weighted in determining a Natural Character baseline.
+Perceived naturalness is considered a perceptual attribute and receives equal weighting with other attributes under the landscape baseline rating.
+Outstanding natural Agreed that site does not meet ONC character -

-Moderate x Outstanding natural character Agreed that site does not meet ONC Landscape baseline Agreed Perceptual/sensory values at this site are very high.
-High Y Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: The report considered the site to have a low sensitivity due in part to the absorption capacity of the expansive scale of the Reach.
+Landscape baseline Agreed Perceptual/sensory values at this site are very high.
+High 🖌 Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: The report considered the site to have a low sensitivity due in part to the absorption capacity of the expansive scale of the Reach.
 I do not agree given the location of the site in the middle of the reach, which presumably is the most trafficked area and most visible from the water.
+Hudson response: Other factors besides expansiveness contributed to the analysis of site sensitivity - such as the wider (visible) productive context, the water depth and the high flow rate.
+This is a professional difference of opinion.